WWE News: Another Former UFC Champion Teases Joining Company

 At 40-years-old, Cormier is approaching the end of his career in combat sports.
 If he does join WWE, his in-ring appearances would likely be limited.
 However, if his comments on Konnan’s podcast are anything to go by, the former champion sounds more interested in an on-air role that doesn’t demand much physicality.

-As noted by Essentially Sports, Triple H is open to Cormier joining the company because he’s a fan, which means that he won’t be there simply to collect a paycheck.
-“The Game” also thinks that Cormier is “custom built” for WWE because he’s an entertainer, and he’d hire him ahead of Conor McGregor if the opportunity arose.
+As noted by Essentially Sports, Triple H is open to Cormier joining the company because the UFC fighter is a fan, which means that he won’t be there simply to collect a paycheck.
+“The Game” also thinks that Cormier is “custom built” for WWE because he’s an entertainer, and he said he’d hire him ahead of Conor McGregor if the opportunity arose.

 McGregor has also expressed interest in joining WWE eventually, but he’s made it clear in the past that he’s not a fan of sports entertainment.